Chadnaut/Attract-Mode-Plus-Squirrel/DEVELOPMENT.md

 - `npm install -g @vscode/vsce` install globally
   - `npm run package` to build `vsix` for deployment

+### Updates

+- `"to-fast-properties": "=3.0.1"` must remain at this version for prettier
+- `"@types/vscode": "=1.70.0"` must remain at this version for older vscode support

 ## Scripts

 - `npm run clean` - Delete the dist path